― a spectator bird (a spectator bird), Friday, 19 March 2004 15:15 (seventeen years ago) link

 Second?
 Which one is better?

 ― Can One Hear the Shape of a Ron Decline Bottle?
-(James Redd and the Blecchs), Friday, 27 December 2013 15:15 (five years ago) Permalink
+(James Redd and the Blecchs), Friday, 27 December 2013 15:15 (seven years ago) link

 Mr. Kockenlocker?
 It's a tough call.

 ― Can One Hear the Shape of a Ron Decline Bottle?
-(James Redd and the Blecchs), Friday, 27 December 2013 15:19 (five years ago) Permalink
+(James Redd and the Blecchs), Friday, 27 December 2013 15:19 (seven years ago) link

 I learned (or relearned) from the NYT obit of Norman Gimbel (songwriter of "Killing Me Softly" and TV themes) that he wrote lyrics for a Broadway musical version of Hail the Conquering Hero, starring Tom Poston in the Bracken role.
 Closed after 8 perfs in 1961.
 Book by Larry Gelbart!